2026 FIFA World Cup qualification – CONCACAF first round

 The first round of CONCACAF matches for 2026 FIFA World Cup qualification were played on 22 and 26 March 2024.
+Anguilla and the British Virgin Islands advanced to the second round.

 Format

 Four teams, ranked as the bottom four in the CONCACAF entrant list, played home-and-away over two legs in two ties.
 The two winners advanced to the second round.

 Seeding

 The seeding was based on the FIFA Men's World Ranking of December 2023 (shown in parentheses).

 Note: Bolded teams qualified for the second round.